johnston9/MS3-Shot-Caller/README.md

  - In Add Message users can post messages and include an image in their message.
    They are given instructions on how to obtain an image SRC.
-They are instructed just below the Enter Image title that they must fill in the image name box if they enter an image SRC.
-This is to ensure that alt can use this if the SRC is incorrect.
+They are instructed just below the Enter Image title that they must fill in the image name box if they enter an image SRC as alt can use this.
    They are also instructed to use the image check button to ensure that the URL is correct.
    Please see user testing for further details.